-The special file /dev/urandom provides binary, non printable, data so it is necessary to open it with the unformatted option.
-For the same reason, the command read does not have a format instruction but only the unit number.
-It reads the number of bits necessary to fill the array seeds.
 If we need to work in an environment where the special file /dev/urandom is not available, it is possible to seed using the current time and the process number ID.
 The latter is necessary in case we start several processes in parallel and we need different seeds.
-Check the file seed.f90 in order to see how to do it10.
+Check the file urandom.cpp in order to see how to do it9.